Midoriii/EPL-prediction/eval/README.md

 It can also be seen that the end of the season predictions favour recent form span over 5 to 8 matches, while randomly selected matches lean towards more recent form of 3 matches.

+Their ** final ** variants mean that those were used for the final report.

 ** grid_results.csv ** contains the best results of differently parameterized forests, which showed to be the best classifiers, through grid search